CK159/varscoper/readme.md

 1.4

 ### Installation Instructions:
-Extract all files to a publicly accesible directory on your CFMX 6 or 7 server.
+Extract all files to a publicly accesible directory on your ColdFusion server.

 Navigate to index.cfm or varscoper.cfm and enter the absolute or relative path to the template or directory that you would like to check.